AlasterGR/ML-with-Sports-Events-Pattern-Recognition/README.md

 # Requirements
 MATLAB platform installed on your machine.
-Extract the sqlite database called "database.sqlite" from the "database.sqlite.zip" ZIP archive provided OR download the sqlite database from https://www.kaggle.com/datasets/hugomathien/soccer and name it as "database.sqlite".
+Extract the sqlite database called "database.sqlite" from the "database.rar" ZIP archive provided OR download the sqlite database from https://www.kaggle.com/datasets/hugomathien/soccer and name it as "database.sqlite".
 Approximately 306Mb of disk space.

 # Key Features: